-After being named one of 2019’s best places in the UK to live and work, Reading has grown in popularity for both residents and visitors.
+After being named one of 2019’s best places in the UK to live and work, Reading in Berkshire has grown in popularity for both residents and visitors.
 Plus, being just 30 minutes away from London on the train, Reading makes a great day trip from London and other nearby towns.
 Recent investment in the town has introduced lots of new attractions, restored historic sights and lots of other fun things to do in Reading.

-Top things to do in Reading with kids
+What to do in Reading with kids

 See the animals at Beale Park